GSA/digitalgov.gov/content/posts/2012-07-11-aids-gov-responsive-design.md

 ---
+url: /2012/07/11/aids-gov-responsive-design/
 date: 2012-07-11 2:41:20 -0400
-title: 'AIDS.gov Responsive Design'
+title: AIDS.gov Responsive Design
-summary: 'Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
+summary: Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
 This entry is a story shared by AIDS.gov.
 AIDS.gov implemented an innovative model for responsive design by combining the former AIDS.gov and m.aids.gov to a fluid site accessible on computers, smartphones and tablets.
-View the webinar'
+View the webinar
-authors: [jparcell]
+authors:
+  - jparcell
 categories:
   - Design
   - Mobile
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - HHS